A reduced-order model for advection-dominated problems based on Radon Cumulative Distribution Transform: Introduction

-In this work we utilise the unique properties of the RCDT to capture geometric and spatial variations within a parameterised input and use this to produce an approximate solution for system parameters in a reduced order modelling methodology.
-Initially, we investigate the properties of the RCDT with simplified test cases to gauge the strengths and weaknesses of the methodology for potential use in the ROM and CFD communities.
-Later the RCDT is applied to a ROM workflow, following proper orthogonal decomposition (POD), and later tested on a number of computational fluid dynamics (CFD) data sets.
-Verifying flow retention when transformed between spaces, alongside the accuracy of ROM's flow reconstruction at reduced order.
-We also give a preliminary study into the interpolation error introduced in predicting flows; giving an initial qualitative gauge on RCDTs' applicability to flow prediction via interpolating known, i.e. solved, flows.
+In this work, we utilise the peculiar properties of the RCDT to capture geometric and spatial variations within a parameterised input and use this to produce an approximate solution for system parameters in a model order reduction methodology.
+Initially, we investigate the properties of the RCDT with simplified test cases to gauge the strengths and weaknesses of the potential use of the transform in the ROM and CFD communities.
+The RCDT is then applied to a POD-based ROM workflow and later tested on a number of computational fluid dynamics (CFD) data sets.
+This allows for the preservation of the flow features when transformed between spaces, alongside the accuracy of ROM's flow reconstruction at reduced order.
+We finally introduce interpolation and study the error in predicting flows, giving an initial qualitative gauge of RCDTs' applicability to fluid dynamics and advection-dominated problems.